Topical Studies

 The Oracles of God

 "First principles" are fundamental, rudimentary, elementary things.
 There are things with which we begin, but we have to get off the dime, as it were.
 Something must be done in order to increase, because if we remain at the starting point, we prove to be not very usable.
 How much good to human society is a baby?
-Even so, a newly begotten Christian is not a great deal of use to.
+Even so, a newborn Christian is not a great deal of use to.
 This situation is remedied by growth.
-From unskilled to skilled, from oblivious and uncomprehending to discerninga process happens?
-It is an integral part of the way of God.
-It is how He writes His laws into our hearts.

 John W. Ritenbaugh

-The Covenants, Grace and Law (Part 19)
+The Covenants, Grace, and Law (Part Nineteen)

 John W. Ritenbaugh

-This verse touches on an aspect of Jesus' life important to usthat our hope, like His, cannot be fleeting.
+This verse touches on an aspect of Jesus' life important to us—that our hope, like His, cannot be fleeting.
 It must be an enduring hope because we are not involved in a hundred-yard dash.
 This verse also hints that the doctrine of "once saved, always saved" is not valid, as the realization of our hope is depicted as being future.
 God expects growth from the point of receiving His Spirit, so He provides us with sufficient time following our calling for that to be produced.
 Our race, then, is more like a marathon.
 Israel's marathon lasted for forty years.
 We should not looked upon this with discouragement but thanksgiving because God has mercifully given us enough time to grow.

 John W. Ritenbaugh